apache/mxnet/doc/distributed_training.md

 # Distributed Training

-In this tutorial we give step-by-step examples on how to develop distributed training programs in MXNet and how to run it on cluster.
+In this tutorial we explain how to develop distributed training programs in MXNet and how to run it on cluster.
 We will use the MXNet python binding for the former, and an AWS GPU cluster for the later.